INTRACOMPANY TRANSFEREE L-1 VISA

 The L-1A for Foreign Entrepreneurs:

-While this visa is often utilized to send qualified employees from abroad to U.S. affiliated branches, parents and subsidiaries, it can also be used by foreign national entrepreneurs to expand their operations into the United States.
+While this visa is often utilized to send qualified employees from abroad to U.S. affiliated branches, parents, and subsidiaries, it can also be used by foreign national entrepreneurs to expand their operations into the United States.
 In doing so and growing their business, these foreign entrepreneurs and their families also gain the opportunity to live and work in the United States as part of that process.
-And, unlike with other Non-immigrant statuses (such as the Treaty Investment Visas), the L-1A offers a direct path for pursuing an EB-1C Immigrant Visa and a Green Card; in the future, after the U.S. operation has been developed a bit.
-To qualify for this visa as an entrepreneur however, there are some strict requirements.
+And, unlike other Non-immigrant statuses (such as the Treaty Investment Visas), the L-1A offers a direct path for pursuing an EB-1C Immigrant Visa and a Green Card; in the future, after the U.S. operation has been developed a bit.
+To qualify for this visa as an entrepreneur, however, there are some strict requirements.
 First, you’ll need to have an existing business in your country that is viable, and that you’ve had for at least a year out of the last three years.
 This business should be organized in the form of a Corporation ideally, even if you are the sole owner of it.
 If it is organized as a sole proprietorship, petitioning for this type of visa can unfortunately be much more complicated.
 Next, depending on how your entity abroad is organized, you may have to document that you have hired ample help and made the proper accommodations to run your foreign office in your absence.
-Then, in addition to documenting your importance as an owner operator who has performed executive and/or managerial roles; and whom will continue to play a vital role in developing the U.S. operation, you’re going to need to satisfy the following:
+Then, in addition to documenting your importance as an owner-operator who has performed executive and/or managerial roles; and who will continue to play a vital role in developing the U.S. operation, you’re going to need to satisfy the following:

 • Display that the employer (the abroad entity) has secured sufficient physical space to house the U.S. enterprise; and,